Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Conditional separation of approximating solutions

-\begin{rmk} If we follow the aforementioned interpretation of the parameter vector in (\ref{param}) that $(\eta,\beta',\xi)$ is close to $(1,\frac{1}{2},1)$, then $\kappa_1$ in (\ref{eq:kappa}) is close to $ \frac{3}{2}$.
-Informally, if we regard the stopping times $\tau^i$, $\sigma^{X^i}_\beta$, and $\sigma_\beta^{Y^j}$ as being \emph{bounded away} from $s_i$, then by the above reason for choosing the random index sets $\mathcal J^i_{\beta'}(\cdot)$ in (\ref{eq:defIitt}), we can regard Theorem~\ref{thm:gr} as a formalization of the statement in (\ref{stat:condsep+}). \end{rmk}
+\begin{rmk} If we follow the aforementioned interpretation of the parameter vector in (\ref{param}) that $(\eta,\beta',\xi)$ is close to $(1,\frac{1}{2},1)$, then $\kappa_1$ in (\ref{eqkappa}) is close to $ \frac{3}{2}$.
+Informally, if we regard the stopping times $\tau^i$, $\sigma ^{X^i}_\beta$, and $\sigma_\beta^{Y^j}$ as being \emph{bounded away} from $s_i$, then by the above reason for choosing the random index sets $\mathcal J^i_{\beta'}(\cdot)$ in (\ref{eqdefIitt}), we can regard Theorem~\ref{teogr} as a formalization of the statement in (\ref{statcondsep+}). \end{rmk}

-In fact, the proof of Theorem~\ref{thm:gr} is reduced to a study of some nonnegative $(\G_t)_{t\geq s_i}$-submartingale dominating the process
+In fact, the proof of Theorem~\ref{teogr} is reduced to a study of some nonnegative $(\G_t)_{t\geq s_i}$-submartingale dominating the process

-in (\ref{ineq:grbdd}), and the main task will be to prove Theorem~\ref{thm:gr1} below.
+in (\ref{ineqgrbdd}), and the main task will be to prove Theorem~\ref {teogr1} below.
 We explain the reductions as follows.

-We observe that by Lemma~\ref{lem:sep1} (2), the process in (\ref{dis:sumYj}) is dominated by the nonnegative process
+We observe that by Lemma~\ref{lemsep1}(2), the process in (\ref{dissumYj}) is dominated by the nonnegative process

-under $\Q^i_\vep$ for any $i\in \Bbb N$ and $\vep\in \big(0,[8\psi(\1)]^{-1}\wedge 1\big]$.
-The process in (\ref{dis:subMG}) is in fact a nonnegative $(\G_t)_{t\geq s_i}$-submartingale under $\Q^i_\vep$, since for any $j\in \Bbb N$ with $s_i<t_j$, $j\in \mathcal J_{\beta'}^i(t,t\wedge \tau^i\wedge \sigma^{X^i}_\beta)$ if and only if the following $\G_{t_j}$-event occurs:
+under $\Q^i_{\varepsilon}$ for any $i\in\mathbb N$ and ${\varepsilon }\in(0,[8\psi(\1)]^{-1}\wedge1 ]$.
+The process in (\ref{dissubMG}) is in fact a nonnegative $(\G _t)_{t\geq s_i}$-submartingale under $\Q^i_{\varepsilon}$, since for any $j\in\mathbb N$ with $s_i<t_j$, $j\in\mathcal J_{\beta '}^i(t,t\wedge\tau^i\wedge\sigma^{X^i}_\beta)$ if and only if the following $\G_{t_j}$-event occurs:

-(Recall Remark~\ref{rmk:ilc} for $y_j\in \G_{t_j}$ and $x_i\in \G_{s_i}$.)
-It suffices to prove the bound (\ref{ineq:grbdd}) of Theorem~\ref{thm:gr} with the involved process in (\ref{dis:sumYj}) replaced by the nonnegative submartingale in (\ref{dis:subMG}).
+(Recall that $y_j\in\G_{t_j}$ and $x_i\in\G_{s_i}$ by Theorem~\ref{teoapprox-v2}.)
+It suffices to prove the bound~(\ref{ineqgrbdd}) of Theorem~\ref{teogr} with the involved process in (\ref{dissumYj}) replaced by the nonnegative submartingale in (\ref{dissubMG}).
 To further reduce the problem, we resort to the following simple corollary of Doob's maximal inequality.

-\begin{lem} Let $F$ be a nonnegative function on $[0,1]$ such that $F\rest (0,1]>0$ and $\sup_{s,t:1\leq \frac{t}{s}\leq 2}\frac{F(t)}{F(s)}<\infty$.
+\begin{lem} Let $F$ be a nonnegative function on $[0,1]$ such that $F\rest(0,1]>0$ and $\sup_{s,t\dvtx1\leq {t}/{s}\leq2}\frac{F(t)}{F(s)}<\infty$.
 In addition, assume that

-Suppose that $Z$ is a nonnegative submartingale with c\`adl\`ag sample paths such that $\E[Z_t]\leq F(t)$ for any $t\in [0,1]$.
-Then for every $N\in \Bbb Z_+$,
+Suppose that $Z$ is a nonnegative submartingale with c\`adl\`ag sample paths such that $\E[Z_t]\leq F(t)$ for any $t\in[0,1]$.
+Then for every $N\in\mathbb Z_+$,